nawrockie/vadr-sarscov2-paper-supplementary-material/table2-files/00README-table2.txt

 #
 # =====================================================================
 #
-# Table 2 shows statistics on Norovirus, Dengue virus and SARS-CoV-2
+# Table 2 shows statistics on norovirus, dengue virus and SARS-CoV-2
 # GenBank sequences.
 #
 # This file includes the following sections: